Oman – November 25 – December 4 2015

 Corniche.
 A lovely walk along the water.

 Mutrah Souq.
 This souq retains the chaotic interest of a traditional Arab market.
 There are some good antique shops, textile, hardware and gold shops.
 I was surprised how full the gold shops were – all women in their drab black burkas buying incredibly gaudy gold.
 Where do they wear this?
-Entrance to the souq is via the corniche.
+The entrance to the souq is via the corniche.

 Mutrah Fort.
 Built by the Portuguese in the 1580s, this fort dominates the eastern end of the harbour on top of a big rock.
 Used for military purposes, it is generally closed to visitors although you can scale the flank of the fort for a good view of the ocean.